auriq/essentia_docs/source/tutorial/aqtools/aq_pp/index.rst

 Required Files
 ==============

-These tutorials require 2 small files: :download:`tutorialdata.csv` and :download:`lookup.csv`.
+These tutorials require a few small files: :download:`chemistry.csv` and :download:`physics.csv` contain fictional grades from two college courses.
+We limit the number of students to just a few in order to make the tutorial more clear. :download:`grades.csv` contains a lookup table that maps letter grades to a 'PASS/FAIL' designation.

 Tutorials